System Design Space

 • 7.
 The Self-Serve Data Platform

-Part 3: Infrastructure and Technical Architecture
+Part 3: Architecture and platform

 • 8.
 Comparing Self-Serve Data Platforms